pdxjohnny/pdxjohnny.github.io/content/posts/clear-containers-on-arch-linux.md

 ### Configuration

-Now we need to change how the docker deamon is run so that it knows about the runtime he have just installed.
+Now we need to change how the docker daemon is run so that it knows about the runtime he have just installed.